zirkelc/AdaGPT/README.md

 # File: .github/workflows/adagpt.yml
 name: 'AdaGPT'

-# Execute the workflow on new issue comments
+# Run the workflow on new issue comments
 on:
   issue_comment:
     types: [created]